typedb/typedb-docs/02-clients/07-new-client.md

 Summary: Guide to writing clients in new languages
 ---

+# Developing a new TypeDB Client

 ## Introduction

-Vaticle maintains official client drivers for Java, Python, and NodeJS.
-All our other client drivers are community-built.
+Vaticle maintains official TypeDB Clients (TypeDB Studio and Console) and Drivers for Java, Python, and NodeJS.
+All our other TypeDB Clients or Drivers are community-built.

-It's possible to build a client for any language!
-A TypeDB client fundamentally is a lightweight frontend to the TypeDB server.
+It's possible to build a TypeDB Client for any language!
+A TypeDB Client fundamentally is a lightweight frontend to the TypeDB server.
 This page is a guide for the components and protocols that need to be implemented.

 ## gRPC

 [gRPC](https://grpc.io/) is the network call framework that TypeDB uses.
 A TypeDB client needs a gRPC client library to communicate with the server.
 Most languages have gRPC libraries.

 ### Why use gRPC?